sait-wbdv/winter-2024/src/lib/content/assessments/dsgn-270/assignment-2.md

 - Images and icons use standard and identifiable representation

 <h2 id="submission-instructions">Submission Instructions</h2>

-- Submit a zipped folder of each of your wireframes and along with the notes file in markdown, odt, or docx file format.
+Attach a zipped folder that contains the following:

+- design brief document
+- image files of your wireframes